in Houston, TX and Online

 Cognitive Behavioral Therapy for Anxiety

-Other forms of CBT such as Dialectical Behavioral Therapy and Acceptance and Commitment Therapy are also effective.
+Other forms of behavioral and cognitive therapies such as Dialectical Behavioral Therapy and Acceptance and Commitment Therapy are also effective.
 Working with a CBT therapist can help you find relief from symptoms of anxiety, stress, and worry.

 Anxiety is a normal part of human life and is beneficial when it is intermittent.
 For some however, it can become chronic or interfere with daily life.
 Chronic anxiety or irrational worry typically persists without treatment.

 There are many factors that contribute to anxiety symptoms.
-Trauma, genetics, other mental health / medical conditions and personality type increase your risk of developing an anxiety disorder.
+Trauma, genetics, other mental health / medical conditions and personality type are risk factors that increase your risk of developing an anxiety disorder.
 Life stressors also contribute to developing anxiety symptoms.
 While the symptoms may come and go, it can be beneficial to learn coping skills to manage anxiety symptoms when they arise.

 Over time, anxiety can become a learned response to triggers in your life.
 Without treatment, the pattern of thoughts and behaviors that contribute to anxiety can become habitual.
+Habits cause anxiety.
 This creates a cycle that maintains anxiety symptoms.

 Anxiety treatment teaches you new ways of thinking, feeling and responding to stress and anxiety triggers, which reduces anxiety symptoms over time.
 Therapy also helps you know how to manage anxiety symptoms when they surface, reducing the intensity and duration of anxiety symptoms.